rob-blackbourn/blog-react-python/README.md

-# Create a react app running python without a web server
+# Create a React app running Python as a static site

 ## Overview

-This repo shows how to create a react app that uses python that runs as a static site.
+This repo shows how to create a React app that uses Python that runs as a static site.
 The project is broken up into four steps with a `README.md` in each folder.
 You can see the final app [here](https://rob-blackbourn.github.io/demo-react-pyodide/).

 ## Step 1

-In this [step](https://github.com/rob-blackbourn/blog-react-python/tree/master/step1) we set up a react app with material-ui.
+In this [step](https://github.com/rob-blackbourn/blog-react-python/tree/master/step1) we set up a React app with material-ui.

 ## Step 2

-In this [step](https://github.com/rob-blackbourn/blog-react-python/tree/master/step2) we get python running in the browser.
+In this [step](https://github.com/rob-blackbourn/blog-react-python/tree/master/step2) we get Python running in the browser.

 ## Step 3